LucaPreddi/RT1Assignment1/README.md

 ```

 ### find_golden_token_left() ###
-The find_golden_token_left function is used to check how far is the wall of golden boxes on the left, used with its sister, find_golden_token_right we can check where do we have to turn when getting closer to a wall.
-Nothing is really new because again only one important parameter changes which is the angle, which now is -105°<φ<-75°, as the angle is negative on the left.
+The `find_golden_token_left()` function is used to check how far is the wall of golden boxes on the left, used with its sister, `find_golden_token_right()` we can check where do we have to turn when getting closer to a wall.
+Nothing is really new because again only one important parameter changes which is the angle, which now is `-105°<φ<-75°`, as the angle is negative on the left.
 - Arguments
   - None.
 - Returns
-  - Returns distance of the closest golden token on the left.
+  - Returns distance of the closest golden token on the left (`dist`).
 - Code
 ```python
 def find_golden_token_left():